 Syntax of if-else statement in Java:

-//Executed when the condition is false
+if(condition) { //Executed when condition is true } else { //Executed when the condition is false }

 When the condition in the if-statement gets evaluated as ‘true’ then the body next to the if-block gets executed.
 In case where the condition gets evaluated as ‘false’ then the body of the else block gets executed.